FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 }
 ```

-since we don't own that class, we have to create a module and make Dagger aware of it.
+since we don't own that class, we have to create a module and make Dagger be aware of it.

 ```kotlin
 @Module